THE SAGELY CITY OF TEN THOUSAND BUDDHAS

 How does the Bodhisattva use the worldly knowledge of psychology and social skills?
 The world we live in seems to operate in natural rhythms.
 Each country in the world has its own seasonal rhythm; rituals in this Buddha Hall are operated through rhythmic beatings of wooden fish and bell and drum in synchrony with the ritual leader.
 Our own body also operates in rhythms.
 Each of us has his or her own natural rhythm of behavior known as habits and characteristics.
 Some people have the nature of being quick, while others are slow.
 Some speak straightforward while others are polite and tactful.
 If that natural rhythm or tendency is disturbed, a disagreement or an argument may happen.
 Even inanimate objects have their own innate rhythmic frequency.
 In 1940, a suspension bridge in Tacoma, Washington state collapsed under a 40 miles/hour wind, which happened to match that bridge’s natural structural frequency, which was considered an undesirable resonance (or vibration).2 Likewise, a bodhisattva or anybody who wants to persuade or teach others needs to learn how to conduct in tune with others’ natural rhythm or character.
 If we look at the thirty-two forms that Guanyin Bodhisattva can manifest, we can see that they represent the ten Dharma realms or simply all classes of living beings.
 Within the thirty-two, the category of humans has the biggest percentage: 41% or 13 out of 32.
 The classification of humans ranges from youth to elder, female to male, common class to royalty, householder to monastics, and Buddhists to non-Buddhists.

 In order to teach and transform beings, first we need to build good affinities with them.
 As it says in the chapter on “Benefiting Both Self and Others” in the Sutra of Upasaka Precepts, the timing for teaching living beings is either when they are happy or when they are suffering.
 Guanyin Bodhisattva is able to respond to them in both kinds of situations.
 We have heard many stories of how Guanyin Bodhisattva has responded to those who were in difficult situations, that is, when they are suffering.
 The Bodhisattva also recognizes that when people are in a happy mood, it is the best timing to teach and transform them.
-If we think of the story of the Fish-basket Guanyin Bodhisattva, she appeared in a beautiful form to attract men in a village, causing them to be happy at the sight of her.
-Then she instructed them to memorize the sutras in gradual steps to gain her approval.
-In the end, after memorizing the Universal Door Chapter, the Vajra Sutra, and the Lotus Sutra, the last of the men realized the ultimate principle of the sutras and renounced the household life.

 The different kinds of forms manifested by Guanyin Bodhisattva can also be explained as appearing one time or long-term.
 The bodhisattva may appear one time as an Indian chief on a highway to warn somebody on a motorbike to slow down and be careful of the slippery road ahead.
 Or he may appear as somebody in an impure place to teach the beings there for a long time.
 A long-term undertaking is a method for teaching those with deep-seated unwholesome qualities or teaching those who do not have much affinity with the Dharma.
 The Sixth Patriarch of the Chan School in China lived among hunters for fifteen years, teaching them in an appropriate manner.3 The Sutra does not elaborate how the Patriarch taught them, except that he did not eat meat like they did and that he would set free the trapped animals that the hunters caught.
 In applying the dharma of attraction through similar work, it is only to be feared that we get influenced by others whom we are trying to teach and transform.